Ghost of Tsushima (Video Game, PS4)

 This is the samurai game that I have wanted to play my whole life.
 It’s a huge and sprawling narrative, with expertly crafted swordplay.
-It also throws in some fun stealth aspects, that pale in comparison to games like ‘The Last of Us Part II’ or ‘Metal Gear Solid V’, but are still fun in their own right.
-Yet, it’s the world of Tsushima, and the game makers loving recreation of Japanese cinema, that pushes this game above so many samurai games that came before it.
+It also throws in some fun stealth aspects.
+Sadly, they pale in comparison to games like ‘The Last of Us Part II’ or ‘Metal Gear Solid V’, but are still fun in their own right.
+It’s the world of Tsushima, and the game makers loving recreation of Japanese cinema, that pushes this game above so many samurai games that came before it.

 You add a fairly compelling narrative, with some decent side missions to the mix, and you get a game that is well worth the 30 hour investment.
 Well, it could take nearly 50 if you try to get everything there is in this vast world.
+And now there is a multiplayer element that could stretch this well into next year.
 My only real complaint is that I wish they would have worked harder on the facial animations and cutscenes.
 They come up flat when compared to some other recent titles.
 However, that doesn’t stop this beautiful and bloody game from reaching exciting heights.

 - Movie Review: ‘The Fabelmans’ Is Spielberg’s Most Intimate Film Ever! - November 27, 2022